 Next, the clinician will do a visual examination of your genitals.
 They will be looking for evidence of sores or lesions.
 If you have a vulva you will go through the same procedure as you would for a pelvic exam (you might want to read up on that in the Your First Gynecologist Visit article for more details).
 During the pelvic exam the doctor will take a small sample of cells and fluids called a smear or swab test.
 It is similar to a PAP smear test, except that in this case, when the technician or doctor looks at the cells through a microscope, they will be looking for signs of the various microorganisms, antibodies, or cell changes related to specific STIs.

-What about if you have a penis??
-If you have a penis, the clinician still often needs to do a swab test.
+What about if you have a penis?
+If you have a penis, the clinician may do a swab test.
 This means taking a swab from the inside of your urethra, the tube that runs all the way down the middle of your penis, where urine and semen come out.
 The clinician gently inserts a thin cotton-tipped swab into the urethra to get a sample of cells.
 Most of the folks we know who have had this done say that it is slightly painful, but only for a moment or two.
 On a scale from 1 (nothing) to 10 (being kicked in the crotch), it's usually about a 4.
 The cells gathered this way will be examined under a microscope, just as cells collected from someone's vulva are.

 The clinician may also take a sample of cells from your throat and/or rectum.
 These are swab tests, too, and are likewise done with a long cotton swab.
 Having one done in your throat is a lot like getting a throat culture done to test for strep throat in fact, it's the same procedure, only they look for different things in the lab.
 As for a rectal (butt) examination, the clinician will do a visual examination as well as sampling of cells.
 Again, it is not terribly uncomfortable, but it can feel kind of vulnerable or embarrassing.
 It is better if you try to relax, though, since you being relaxed makes it much easier for the clinician, and thus much more comfortable for you.